HIGHLIGHTS

 What is the Price of Honor X7d in Nepal?

-The Honor X7d launched on 15 October in Nepal at Rs.
-26,999 and Rs.
-30,999 for the 8/256GB and 8/512GB variants, respectively.
-However, as the global RAM shortage drove up smartphone prices, the Honor X7d could not remain untouched.
+The Honor X7d launched in Nepal on October 15 at Rs.
+26,999 for the 8/256GB variant and Rs.
+30,999 for the 8/512GB model.
+However, as the global RAM shortage pushed smartphone prices higher across the board, the X7d was not spared.

 Even though a few things are going for the Honor X7d, it ultimately does not appeal all that much.
 So, what’s going on with this phone?